This is our 200th episode, so I wanted to do something special.

 Of course, this attitude shift was much broader than just developers.
-With the safety net of lifetime implement and guaranteed promotions removed, people have had to become less risk averse and more innovative.
+With the safety net of lifetime employment and guaranteed promotions removed, people have had to become less risk averse and more innovative.
 Those workers who had rejected the corporate life, became freelancers and formed the core of Japan’s flexible startup workforce, and some of those tiny supply-chain companies began to rethink their business models.

 This brings us to the start of the Disrupting Japan podcast about eight and a half years ago.
 We’ve talked to the innovators and followed the development of the startup ecosystem together during that time.

 As we talk here together at the start of 2023, what does the future look like for Japanese software?

 Japan has had a lot of catching up to do over the past fifteen years.
 After basically sitting out the global PC and dot-com revolutions, Japanese software developers have been making up for lost time and in the startup space.
 Japan is developing a competitive software market in some areas, but on average, there is still a long way to go.

 Japan’s once dominant Systems Integrators will continue to see their power decline.
 Their customer lock-in is fading fast, and B2B SaaS software startups are letting Japanese enterprises leapfrog to modern IT systems for less than costs to maintain their SI-run legacy systems.